What Makes a CV Screening Criterion Fair?

 - Best AI CV screening software UK

 Want reviewable criteria before candidate data is processed?
-Marxel turns role briefs into a rubric your team can inspect and adjust first.
+Marxel turns role briefs into a set of criteria your team can inspect and adjust first.
 See how it works

 Related Articles

-A practical audit trail checklist for AI-assisted CV screening.
-Record criteria, evidence, human review, and final decisions so hiring teams can explain outcomes.
+AI CV screening audit trail checklist for recording criteria, evidence, human review and final decisions so teams can explain hiring outcomes.

 A practical 30-day rollout plan for introducing AI CV screening.
 Pilot one role, validate criteria, compare outputs, train reviewers, and expand safely.